-Press the button for at least 3 seconds: the DSC indicator lamps come on.
-The dynamic traction control (DTC) and dynamic stability control (DSC) are both deactivated.
+Press the button for at least 3 seconds: the DSC indicator lamps in the display elements come on.
+The Dynamic Traction Control DTC and

+Dynamic Stability Control DSC are both deactivated.
 There will be no more stabilizing interventions.

 Interventions (differential lock) in braking occur to improve propulsion when drive wheels are rotating unevenly, even when the DSC is deactivated.